opensourcerouting/AFI/README.md

 <br>

 ### STEP 1.
 Install Docker engine on Linux host server
-You may want to refer to instructions provided on following page to install docker engine on the host sever
+You may want to refer to instructions provided on the following page to install docker engine on the host server
 [https://docs.docker.com/engine/installation/linux/ubuntulinux/](https://docs.docker.com/engine/installation/linux/ubuntulinux/)

 Note: Please follow the instructions provided on the above page for Ubuntu Trusty 14.04 (LTS)